Fiona Kalensky combines tech and health care in startup

-Through research and demos, Kalensky and her team have seen how their product helps individuals with Alzheimer’s or dementia to calm down or even verbalize.
-They believe that their product could also help individuals with autism, those who are on bed rest, or even for those in hospice care.
+Through their research, Kalensky and her team have seen how their product helps individuals with Alzheimer’s or dementia to calm down or even verbalize.
+They believe that their product could also help individuals with autism, those who are on bed rest, or even those in hospice care.

 Being able to meet with users has been the most rewarding part of Kalensky’s startup experience.

-“I think that’s where I get the nursing side of things, in being able to actually interact with the individuals who have Alzheimer’s and dementia and the caregiving staffs,” she said.
+“I think that’s where I get the nursing side of things, in being able to actually interact with the individuals who have Alzheimer’s and dementia and the caregiving staffs,” she says.

-At the same time, she said she has enjoyed learning about the University’s entrepreneurial ecosystem and the business side of startup operations ever since Therapalz was accepted into the iVenture Accelerator, the University’s educational accelerator for student startups.
+At the same time, she says she has enjoyed learning about the University’s entrepreneurial ecosystem and the business side of startup operations ever since Therapalz was accepted into the iVenture Accelerator, the university’s educational accelerator for student startups.

-Kalensky said she never thought she would go into entrepreneurship, which has made for an eye-opening experience.
+Kalensky says she never thought she would become an entrepreneur, and that it has been an eye-opening experience.

-For now, she and her team will continue make changes on the product and do demo testing on at nursing homes.
-Their goal is to release a minimum viable product by spring 2017.
+For now, she and her team will continue to make changes on their product and do demo testing at nursing homes.
+Their goal is to release a viable product by spring 2017.

 Kalensky believes her coursework in SED will benefit these diverse roles she now finds herself in.

-“Although the courses I am taking challenge me, they have been very beneficial in providing a framework that allows me to approach problems in a new way,” she said.
+“Although the courses I am taking challenge me, they have been very beneficial in providing a framework that allows me to approach problems in a new way,” she says.

-She hopes to continue with Therapalz and with entrepreneurship into her career, and continues to be encouraged by the interactions she has with users.
+She hopes to continue with Therapalz and with entrepreneurship, and continues to be encouraged by the interactions she has with users.